-- At least 36 credits must be completed in residence, including 18 of the last 36; the other 18 may be completed at any time during the program. - Twelve of the last 15 credits must be taken with APTS, residence or extension.
-All students with the "approval of their advisor will color."

-All students with the 'approval of their advisor will select the courses of their concentration.
+- At least 36 credits must be completed in residence, including 18 of the last 36; the other 18 may be completed at any time during the program. - Twelve of the last 15 credits must be taken with APTS, residence or extension. - All students with the 'approval of their advisor will select the courses of their concentration.
 With the approval of the Academic Dean, students may construct their own programs in lieu of a concentration.